fizzle77/JAFDTC/doc/README.md

 ### Current Airframe Selection

-The combo box control in the upper right of the page allows you to select the airframe currently in use.
-The
+The combo box control in the upper right of the page selects the airframe currently in use.
+The [configuration list](#configuration-list) making up the bulk of the page displays known configurations for the selected airframe only.
-[configuration list](#configuration-list)
-making up the bulk of the page only displays configurations for the selected airframe.
-Changing the value in this control will update the list to show only those configurations for the selected airframe.

 JAFDTC remembers the last airframe you selected and will return to that airframe the next time it is launched.